webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 [[Image:svg_gfx_tiles.png|200px]]

-All the tiles except for the first one are moved to the bottom-right corner of the larger square.
+All the tiles except for the first one have transforms that move them to the bottom-right corner of the larger square.
 The second and third are rotated, pivoting around their top-left corners so that they occupy the other two corners.
 (Unlike CSS transforms, SVG transforms do not ''originate'' around the object's center point.)
-The transform becomes clearer when rotated by only 80 degrees:
+Rotating by only 80 degrees may clarify how the transform works:

 [[Image:svg_gfx_tiles_rot.png|200px]]